nss-evening-cohort-16/webpack-and-modules/README.md

 ## Challenge - Modules
 Now that you have had a chance to work with modules, FORK your GitSub project to your own Github account and make the connections locally.

+Use the webpack template to start and copy all of your code over into the new repo you created from the template.

 Try modularizing that code and see how far you can get.